open-contracting-extensions/ocds_renewal_extension/README.md

 ## Guidance

-If the number of times a contract can be renewed is an exact number and not a range, set `minimumRenewal` and `maximumRenewal` to the same number.
+If the number of times a contract can be renewed is an exact number and not a range, set `minimumRenewals` and `maximumRenewals` to the same number.

 ## Example